Data Protection Binding Corporate Rules Program

 For additional information about our BCR Program, read our “BCR: a global data-sharing solution (pdf)” brochure.

 If you have any questions regarding the provisions of the BCR Program, your rights under this BCR Program or any other data privacy issues, you may contact the EY Global Privacy Leader, who will either deal with the matter or forward it to the appropriate person or department within EY.
-The EY Global Privacy Leader can be reached at the following address:
+The EY Global Privacy Leader can be reached at:

 Global Privacy Leader